martinpoljak/em-files/README.md

 EventMachine Files
 ==================

-**em-file** solves problem of blocking disk IO while operating with large files.
-Uses [EventMachine][4] for multiplexing reads and writes to small blocks performed in standalone EM ticks.
-It speeds down the file IO operations of sure, but allows running other tasks with them simultaneously from EM point of view.
+**em-files** solve problem of blocking disk IO while operating with large files.
+Use [EventMachine][4] for multiplexing reads and writes to small blocks performed in standalone EM ticks.
+They speed down the file IO operations of sure, but allow running other tasks with them simultaneously (from EM point of view).

 API is similar to classic Ruby file IO represented by [File][1] class.
 See an example:

     require "em-files"
+    EM::run do
         EM::File::open("some_file.txt", "r") do |io|
             io.read(1024) do |data|     # writing works by very similar way, of sure puts data
                 io.close()              # it's necessary to do it in block too, because reading is evented end
+        end
     end